ninad27/chatapp/readme.md

 2.  **Database Setup:**

     - Create a PostgreSQL database named `chatapp`.
-    - If you choose a different database name, make sure to update the `POSTGRES_DATABASE` configuration variables in the `.env` file accordingly.
+    - If you choose a different database name, ensure you update the `POSTGRES_DATABASE` configuration variable in the `.env` file accordingly.

 3.  **Installation:**
     Navigate to the Nest JS project directory in your terminal and execute the following command: